wwylele/save3ds/README.md

     # This is necessary for decryption & signing.
     --boot9 /home/wwylele/3dsbootrom/boot9.bin \

-    # Informs the program that we want to mount
+    # Informs the program that we want to mount.
     # the SD save data with title ID 0004000000164800 (Pokemon Sun).
-    # The ID is a 16-digit hex number
+    # The ID is a 16-digit hex number.
     --sdsave 0004000000164800 \

     # The target path.
 The directory must exist and be empty.